-10.5.3.3 Landscaping shall be all live vegetation or shall be live vegetation combined with other landscaping materials excluding paved surfaces, except as in 10.5.3.5.
+10.5.3.3 Landscaping shall be all live vegetation combined with other landscaping materials excluding paved surfaces, except as in 10.5.3.5.

 10.5.3.4 Landscaping shall include trees or shrubs of a potential height of at least three (3) feet sufficiently spaced to define and screen the area in the event the landscaping is inadequately maintained.
 Landscaping shall not interfere with a safe view of traffic or pedestrian flow.